 But it’s best known for the ‘Curry Mile’ due to the huge number of restaurants dotted around Rusholme.

 With more than 70 restaurants and takeaways open until the early hours of the morning, it is thought to be the biggest collection of South Asian cuisine outside of the Indian subcontinent.

-London, of course, is home to a multifarious assortment of Indian’s, Pakistani’s, Bangladeshi’s and Sri Lankan’s that together, represent a remarkable 12% of Greater London’s residents.
+The capital of England, London, of course, is home to a multifarious assortment of Indian’s, Pakistani’s, Bangladeshi’s and Sri Lankan’s that together, represent a remarkable 12% of Greater London’s residents.